• Home

 • Contact

-The short films are judged prior to the Premiere by professional filmmakers and the winners of each category announced on the night by emcee Bart Pigram.
+The short films are judged prior to the Premiere by professional filmmakers, and the winners of each category announced at the Premiere by emcee Bart Pigram.
+Speaking of Broome’s talented Pigram family, this year, accomplished actor and filmmaker Ngaire Pigram, will join the judging panel along with professional filmmakers Paul Bell, Neil Turner and Mark Jones.

 Overlooking internationally acclaimed Roebuck Bay, the Mangrove Hotel is the ultimate location to screen the 2023 Mud and Saltwater Short Film Fest © Kevin Smith